Things to Know Before Ghorepani Poon Hill Trekking

 • Soap and Shampoo

-• Swimming Costume (if you would like to go hot spring)
+• Swimming Costume (if you would like to go to the hot spring)

 Hiring Guide, Porter for Ghorepani Poon Hill

 Hundreds of Trekking and tour companies are offering the Trek to Poon Hill.
 Some are organizing from overseas, and some are from Nepal.
 Booking this trek with a local company is safe and managed well.
-We also offer this trip, and you will feel safe with us.
-We make you satisfied by providing a lifetime Himalayan experience of Nepal.
+We also offer this trip, and you will feel secure with us.
+We will satisfy you with a lifetime Himalayan experience in Nepal.
 So, buy your Ghorepani Poon Hill Trek with a local company.

-Our guides are government license holders English speaking.
-Still, we may provide a Chinese-speaking guide, Spanish-speaking guides, French-speaking guides, German-speaking guides, Japanese-speaking guides, Korean-speaking guides, Russian-speaking guides, and some others.
-And the porters, who carry your equipment, are robust, friendly, and helpful.
+Our guides are government license holders who speak English.
+However, we may also provide Chinese-speaking guides, Spanish-speaking guides, French-speaking guides, German-speaking guides, Japanese-speaking guides, Korean-speaking guides, Russian-speaking guides, and some others.
+The porters who carry your equipment are robust, friendly, and helpful.

-The cost of the Trek depends on the type of service offered and the size of the group.
-You can get the deal from 350 USD to 700 USD online.
+The cost of the trek depends on the type of service offered and the size of the group.
+The deal ranges from 350 USD to 700 USD online.

 Altitude Sickness in Poon Hill

-You don't need to worry about Altitude Sickness on this Trek.
+You don't need to worry about altitude sickness during this trek.
 The maximum elevation is 3,210m (Poon Hill), so there will be fewer possibilities of Altitude Sickness.
 You will start your tour below a thousand meters and gradually trek to this height; your body will already be acclimatized.
 But sometimes, you may have other problems such as a cold, flu, and stomach.
 You better have some medicine for these things.

 Related: